serge-yerin/ra_data_processing-all/README.md

 * **33 MHz** clock frequency provides 16.5 MHz band of receiver (sometimes used at UTR-2 to record waveform data to save data rate and record signal in 2-nd Niquist zone **16.5-33.0 MHz** where UTR-2 has maximal sensitivity).

 Usually receivers store data into 2GB files consequently, but ADR receiver can save data into a continuous **.adr** file of any length.
 Each file has a 1024 byte header where parameters of the receiver and observations are stored.

+### Calibration data for UTR-2

+There are 2 main calibration goals to calibrate data:

+* by noise level (amplitude),

+* by phase difference in 2 receiver channels.

+The typical calibration process includes switching the radio telescope to calibration mode, e.g. automatic connection of a reference noise generator (RNG) to an amplifier and splitter which distributes the noise signal among the 12 telescope sections outputs.
+The amplifier is an analogue of the 1 stage UTR-2 antenna amplifier and is used in the calibration scheme to take into account the 1st stage amplifiers in the antenna array which are not subjected to calibration.
+Operator attaches reference attenuators of fifferent values between the RNG and the splitter, so the calibration files can be recoreded.
+The most detailed claibration included values from 36 dB to 0 dB (direct connection without attenuator) with 2 dB step, but each observer had its own calibration algorithm.
+Also the self-noise mode was used, when instead of the RNG the open-ended high-value attenuator was attached.
+The self-noise mode emulated the noise of the radio telescope system itself when no external noise is received.

+With such a clibration dataset we can:

+* calibrate the linearity of the noise levels in the telecope (mixture of the external noise and the internal noise of the system)

+* calibrate phase between 2 channels as the same noise from the RNG was splitted to all sections of the telescope, e.g. the NS and W arms as well as A and B receiver channels respectively.

+* possibly make an absolute measurements assuming we know exactly the noise temperature of the noise from RNG and convert the ADC samples or spectra levels to brightness temperatures or flux densities.

 ## Scripts to visualize radio astronomy data